-Both put you on mic every week with a professional coach and engineer.
-But School of Voiceover training also includes a 45-minute on mic 1-on-1 audition session, to make sure you're completely ready to take the next step toward paying work, additional coaches some weeks, and it’s over $900 less!
+Both get you trained live on mic in person by a professional coach and engineer every week.
+But School of Voiceover training also includes two additional in-person 90-minute workshops and a 30-minute followup coaching call (that's eight sessions, total) to make sure you're completely ready to take the next step toward paying work, additional coaches some weeks, and it’s over $850 less!

 ► NEW: 4-part Home Study course now included with your tuition!

 We keep the cost down by having our own Studio and Training Center (directions) so that you can use that extra $850 toward a demo (which we can get you inexpensively) or more advanced training.
 In fact, more than one our students have gotten an agent and paying work after just one training series!

 Training and cost options

 Take as little or as much training as you want depending on your needs & budget: Don't commit 1-2 thousand dollars up front like other training programs.

 |We will only contact you regarding class schedules or referral payments|